Shivrajpur beach: Tourism

-After the declaration of Blue Flag beach, the Government of Gujarat has decided to spend ₹1 billion (approx. US$13 million) to develop Shivrajpur beach in two phases.
+After the beach was given the Blue Flag award, the Government of Gujarat has decided to spend ₹1 billion to develop Shivrajpur beach in two phases.

 In January 2021, Gujarat Chief Minister Late.
 Vijay Rupani laid the foundation stone and the ceremony for tourist-centric projects.

 In the first phase, a bicycle track, pathway, parking area, drinking water facility, toilet blocks, arrival plaza and tourist facility center were to be developed at the cost of ₹200 million.
 Under the second phase, further facilities will be added to make it an "international level" beach.
 Vijay Rupani said, "Shivrajpur beach will have better facilities than Goa".

 In July 2022, CM Bhupendrabhai Patel visited the beach to review the facilities, and Milind Soman visited the beach.

 The Gujarat government also wants to develop a caravan park near the beach.

 Activities

-The beach is accessible by airplane, train and road.
+The beach is accessible by airplane, train, and road.

-The beach timings are from 8 am to 7 pm, and there is a nominal entry fee.

-The activities carried out at the beach include scuba diving, snorkeling, boating and island tour.

-Some notable attractions near Shivrajpur beach include Dwarkadhish Temple, Bet Dwarka, Nageshvara Jyotirlinga, and the Rukmini Devi Temple.
+Places of interest near Shivrajpur beach include Dwarkadhish Temple, Bet Dwarka, Nageshvara Jyotirlinga, and the Rukmini Devi Temple.